Ministry of Defence Guard Service: Dog section

-The MGS has its own dog section, made up of CSO5 (dog handlers) and military working dogs (MWDs), which provide support to other officers.
-The working dogs are a requirement to some MoD stations' licensing requirements to hold, store and distribute arms and ammunition, as well as other vital assets.
-The dogs within the MGS are recognised as force multipliers, in which the MGS say one dog team is as efficient as four officers working a beat patrol.
-The dog section adheres to MoD, military and statutory standards for training and welfare and are subject to the rules of engagement when met with fleeing suspects on defence estates.
+The MGS has its own dog section, made up of CSO5 (dog handlers) and military working dogs (MWDs), which provide support to other staff.
+The working dogs are a requirement for some MoD stations' licensing requirements to hold, store, and distribute arms and ammunition, as well as other vital assets.
+The dogs within the MGS are recognised as force multipliers, with the MGS stating that one dog team is as efficient as four officers working a beat patrol.
+The dog section adheres to MoD, military, and statutory standards for training and welfare, and is subject to the rules of engagement when encountering fleeing suspects on defence estates.